What is configuration drift?

 Firewall rule drift

-Firewalls are the first line of defense in network security, and that’s why optimal configuration is paramount.
-A typical drift scenario is when a developer temporarily opens ports on a firewall for testing or troubleshooting that aren’t closed properly afterward.
-SSH (port 22) or RDP (port 3389) ports, for instance, are common targets for attackers:
+Firewalls are the first line of defense in network security, and that's why optimal configuration is paramount.
+Drift often occurs when a developer temporarily opens ports on a firewall for testing or troubleshooting but fails to properly close them afterward.
+SSH (port 22) or RDP (port 3389) ports are common targets for attackers:

 Proactive measures